vicky5124/lavasnek_rs/README.md

 GitHub repo: https://github.com/vicky5124/lavasnek_rs/
 GitLab repo: https://gitlab.com/vicky5124/lavasnek_rs/

+## Using the library

+The library is currently not yet on PyPi, but it will be when 0.1 releases.

+To install the library, go to the Actions tab on GitHub, select the latest commit, and download the Artifact that suits your needs.
+Extract the artifact, and install the .whl file with `pip install -U filename.whl`

+Then you should be able to import the library and use it!

 ## Building and Running

+If you wanna build the project from source, you will need:

 ```bash
 # It is highly recommended that you use Linux, either natively or with WSL2